 Nutritional health starts with a balance between vitamin deficiency and excess.
 With aisles full of supplements and vitamin-enriched food, it seems easy to get your daily requirement.
 However, it is also important to know what happens if you consume too much.
 Therefore, learning about the causes of vitamin malnutrition and toxicity can help you avoid severe health issues.

 - Vitamin A:

 The maximum recommended amount of vitamin A for an adult is 10,000 IU/day.
-If you’re pregnant or have liver disease, exceeding this upper limit can result in nausea and improper fetal development, respectively.
+If you’re pregnant or have liver disease, exceeding this limit can result in nausea and improper fetal development, respectively.
 Also, the chronic ingestion of antibiotics and laxatives will hinder your body’s absorption of vitamin A.

 - Thiamine (vitamin B1):

 Before you pour that fourth cup of coffee or purchase another round of drinks, know that excessive caffeine or alcohol have shown to reduce vitamin B absorption along with other nutrients.
 Antibiotics, phenytoin (a seizure reducing drug), and oral contraceptives are other culprits of reduced vitamin B absorption.

 Supplements for this vitamin are sensitive to light and will lose its potency if improperly stored.
 Consuming alcohol and antibiotics inhibits riboflavin absorption whereas taking over 50 mg/day promote cataract development.

 You may need to increase your intake of pyridoxine if you’re taking antidepressants, oral contraceptives, or undergoing estrogen therapy.
 Use of diuretics and cortisone drugs escalate the issue by blocking its absorption in the small intestine.
 However, beware because too much vitamin B6 results in nerve damage.